 Reviews You Can Rely On

-We put em' to the test!
-The best hitch bike racks available and what might work best for your bikes, vehicle, budget, and lifestyle.
+We put the best available hitch bike racks to the test, outlining what might work best for your bikes, vehicle, budget, and lifestyle.

 gearlab tested logo

 Considering a hitch bike rack?
-With so many variables to consider, selecting the right rack can be a difficult job.
-Identifying what works best for your bikes is only the first step.
-How will it interact with your vehicle, how straightforward will it be to use, store, and how secure will it be?
+There are a few variables that will affect your selection, and this review will help you select a rack that works for your vehicle, bikes, and budget.
+Will you still be able to access your trunk, hatchback, or tailgate?
+Will my bikes be safe, is the rack easy to load, easy to store?
 We've invested years addressing these and other questions.
-Our team of bike enthusiasts tested 15 of the most common hitch racks on our cars, trucks, vans, and SUVs.
-We've hauled every type of bike, taken them on epic road trips, bumpy trail-finding missions, and driven them around town.
-We made notes on how easy or difficult it was to use them, what felt intuitive, and how well they worked, steadfast in our quest to discover the best hitch rack.
+Our team of bike enthusiasts tested dozens of hitch racks on our cars, trucks, vans, and SUVs.
+We've hauled every type of bike, taken them on epic road trips, bumpy off-road excursions, and lived with them on our vehicles.
+We noted how easy or difficult it was to use them, what felt intuitive, and how well they worked, steadfast in our quest to discover the best hitch rack.
+To see how these hitch racks compare to roof-mounted options, see our all-encompassing best bike rack review.
+Over the years, we've tested dozens of hitch racks; this review focuses on the most compelling 17 that you can buy today.

-We've been testing and publishing detailed bike reviews for many years.
-From trail mountain bikes to the top bike helmets, we have recommendations on the bike gear you need to help improve your ride.
-Once you're done riding, we have garage bike storage suggestions to help you stay organized, as well as a full review of the top-rated bike racks that covers all styles of racks.
+Looking for more bike reviews to improve your riding experience?
+We've been testing bikes and publishing detailed reviews for 14 years.
+From the best trail mountain bikes to the top-rated bike helmets, we have recommendations on the bike gear you need to help you ride better and safer.
+After the ride, we have suggestions for the best bike storage options for your garage to keep you organized, as well as a full review of the top-ranked bike racks that cover all types of racks.

 Compare at 3 sellers